EccentricOrbit/ecc_curriculum/tutorials/chicago-house.md

 date: 2024-01-02
 ---
 In this activity you’ll get started using TunePad by creating a short Chicago House style beat.

-### Objectives
-* Sign in to TunePad and get familiar with the interface
-* Practice coding in Python using the `playNote` and `rest` functions
+You'll also practice using the `playNote` and `rest` functions in Python.
-* Code a basic Chicago House beat pattern

 ### Materials
 * Chromebook, iPad, laptop, or desktop computer